MicrosoftDocs/Viva/Viva/glint/setup/magnet-rn-excellence.md

 ms.service: viva
 ms.subservice: viva-glint
 ms.localizationpriority: high
-ms.date: 02/23/2024
+ms.date: 02/27/2024
 ---

-# Set up a Viva Glint Magnet/RN Excellence survey
+# Set up a Microsoft Viva Glint Magnet survey

 Using the Viva Glint platform, organizations can view invaluable data from their Registered Nurses (RNs) and identify risks and opportunities in real-time.
 The solution can be launched as a standalone or added onto an engagement or company survey and analyzed alongside other engagement data.